 How often should I change my pad?

 Every 4-6 hours is a good rule for how often you should be changing your pad.
 This helps to avoid bacterial build-up that can be caused by sitting with old menstrual blood.
 After all, your vulva’s a warm humid environment – particularly during your period!
-Disposable pads can trick you into thinking that you can wear a pad for longer because they contain plastic and super-absorbent gels in the core.
+Disposable pads can trick you into thinking that you can wear them for longer because pads contain plastic and super-absorbent gels.

 As you get to know what’s normal for you, it’s important you use the right absorbency pad to match your menstrual flow.
 When your flow is heaviest at the beginning of your period, you may want to change more regularly to stay feeling fresh and avoid any mess.